 I love Thai food, but it’s virtually impossible to get in the region I’m currently living in (the closest is in Amsterdam, and in these times that’s not going to happen).
 There aren’t any specialty Asian food stores, but we can get jarred lemongrass, which does the trick in a pinch.

 A friend said something the other day about how this kind of dish is not even close to a resemblance of what it should look/taste like without lemongrass.
 If you can get it fresh, all the better.
 So this is kind of a northern European in the boonies yellow curry, and it’s pretty good for what it is.

-I make this all the time in summer, especially when it’s quite hot out – it only takes a few minutes to cook, so barely heats the house as a result.
+I make this curry noodle soup all the time in summer, especially when it’s quite hot out – it only takes a few minutes to cook, so barely heats the house as a result.
 More often with plain rice noodles instead of the fancy black ones, but you know.
 Aesthetics.

 Rice noodles will turn into a soggy mess if they’re left in broth for any length of time.
-If you know you’ll have leftovers, keep the noodles and the curry separate.
-To reheat, only heat the curry, and serve it over the noodles instead of combining them.
+If you know you’ll have leftovers, keep the noodles and the curry broth separate.
+To reheat, only heat the broth, and serve it over the noodles instead of combining them.

 There is a good chance that your rice noodles will stick together if they’re not added to the broth immediately.
 Don’t worry if they do.
 They should un-stick as soon as they’re added to liquid again.

 If large pieces of ginger and garlic sound unappealing to you, either mince or finely grate them instead.
 Fresh turmeric can be grated and added alongside these if you have it, instead of using dried.